reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

   - State describes the condition of the app at a point in time, and UI renders based on that state
   - When something happens in the app:
     - The UI dispatches an action
-    - The store runs the reducers, and the state is updated based on what occurred
+    - The store runs the reducers and the state is updated based on what occurred
     - The store notifies the UI that the state has changed
   - The UI re-renders based on the new state
 - **Redux uses several types of code**
-  - _Actions_ are plain objects with a `type` field, and describe "what happened" in the app
+  - _Actions_ are plain objects with a `type` field that describe "what happened" in the app
   - _Reducers_ are functions that calculate a new state value based on previous state + an action
   - A Redux _store_ runs the root reducer whenever an action is _dispatched_